GoodMeasuresLLC/delayed_job_maintenance/README.md

 $ gem install delayed_job_maintenance
 ```

 ## Contributing

-Contribution directions go here.
+Bug reports and pull requests are welcome on GitHub at https://github.com/GoodMeasuresLLC/delayed_job_maintenance.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/GoodMeasuresLLC/delayed_job_maintenance/blob/master/CODE_OF_CONDUCT.md).